adonisjs/legacy-docs/2.0/lucid-relations.md

 ## Basic Usage

 Setting up and fetching relations are super easy with Lucid.
-Let's take the below example where we want to fetch all posts by a given user/author.
+Let's take the below example where you want to fetch all posts by a given user/author.

 #### User model